I’m sorry I flaked in our coffee date, again.

 Every single day of my life will be a battle.
 Every.
 Single.
 Day.
-I’m making progress to manage my mental illness, and sometimes I get worse.
+I’m making progress to manage my mental illness, but sometimes I get worse.
 It’s a journey.
 Mental health is something that everyone needs to be concerned with for their entire lives (just like physical health).

 Mental illness is not just something you can ignore.
 Mental illness is as real as the flu.
 As real as diabetes.
 As real as CANCER.

 You can’t see mental illness, and that’s why we NEED TO TALK ABOUT IT.

-There are millions of people all over the world that suffer from mental illness.
+There are millions of people all over the world that have a mental illness.
 Those people, like myself, like Kate Spade, are often MASTERS at hiding their illnesses so we can “pass” as normal.
 Pass as happy.
 Pass as not deeply troubled by internal demons that claw at our backs.

 Kate Spade was known for her playful designs and cheeky humor.
 By any measure, she appeared bubbly and full of life.
 Maybe she was telling herself to “live colorfully” as she battled mental illness behind closed doors.